dotnet/docs/docs/core/whats-new/dotnet-9/sdk.md

 title: What's new in the SDK and tooling for .NET 9
 description: Learn about the new .NET SDK features introduced in .NET 9, including for unit testing, terminal logger, tool roll-forward, and build script analyzers.
 titleSuffix: ""
-ms.date: 10/26/2024
+ms.date: 11/11/2024
 ms.topic: whats-new
 ---

 # What's new in the SDK and tooling for .NET 9

 This article describes new features in the .NET SDK and tooling for .NET 9.
-It's been updated for .NET RC 2.

 ## Unit testing